dotBunny/JARVIS/README.md

 # JARVIS: Streamer's Butler
-A optimized console application comprised of features from a **streamer's wishlist**.
+An optimized console application comprised of features from a **streamer's wishlist**.

 ## Credits
 This couldn't of been made without all of the awesome developers out there making their work availble to the public.